wenzelm/slidr-sloppr/README.md

     1: TTAGCTTAGCAGTAGGGGAGTTTGAG         1
 	2:     GGTTTAATTACCCAAGTTTGAG     11110

 That's a dramatic difference in read coverage!
 So is AGC always superior to DGC?
 No!
-Let's add another unspecific tail X that happens to be highly abundant:
+Let's remove tail 1 and add another unspecific tail X that happens to be highly abundant:

                              Tail Abundance
-    1: TTAGCTTAGCAGTAGGGGAGTTTGAG         1
 	2:     GGTTTAATTACCCAAGTTTGAG        10
 	3:          AATTACCCAAGTTTGAG       100
 	4:              ACCCAAGTTTGAG      1000